-Brain-Computer Interfaces (BCIs) are currently being pursued in several approaches by different researchers and people around the World.
-One approach is to measure the “Mu Rhythms”, or also known by “Mu Waves” from the sensorimotor area of one’s brain by registering an EEG signal.
+Brain-Computer Interfaces (BCI) are currently being pursued in several approaches by different researchers and people around the World.
+One approach is to measure the “Mu Rhythms”, or also known as “Mu Waves” from the sensorimotor area of one’s brain by registering an EEG signal.
 The Mu Waves are associated with the movement of the body – either by actually moving any part of your body or by “thinking” about moving that particular part of your body.
 Given that they only appear when the body is completely relaxed, Mu Rhythms have a specific range of high activity at a frequency of approximately 8 – 12 Hz.
 Moreover, this activity is thought to be produced by interactions between the thalamus and the cortex.

 What are Mu Waves?